Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/unicode-overview/handout.md

 It would require:

 - acknowledgment that the current official Unicode SignWriting encoding is not sufficient for compatible production use
+- acknowledgment that the facial-diacritic model does not preserve stable writer-selected symbol identity cleanly
 - acknowledgment that spatial composition remains unresolved
 - honest technical discussion of collation, compatibility, and migration
 - a concrete path for renewed discussion with the support of a voting member